A show's Theme Tune

 - So far, Community has proven to be a reversal of the norm with this trope.
 A Title-Only Opening version of the theme with the single line "I can't count the reasons I should stay" was used in the majority of season 1 episodes (and two episodes from that season omit the theme tune altogether).
 But most episodes afterwards have either the regular full sequence or a Special Edition Title, with the truncated version only appearing once each in seasons 2 and 4, and not at all in season 3.

 - Ben 10 was the only show from the franchise that had a Theme Tune with lyrics, so it's particularly noticeable when the second verse of the song is omitted in the Boomerang airings.
 The Theme Tunes for Alien Force and Ultimate Alien are instrumental and were designed to be very short.
-Ben 10: Omniverse has lyrics, but the whole song is only eight lines long.
+Ben 10: Omniverse has lyrics, but the whole song is only eight lines long and feels like it's missing something; it's actually no longer than the AF/UA openings.

 - The Spectacular Spider-Man lost a verse of its theme song when it moved from The CW to Disney XD.